 8) Savings Bonds

-This is another investing option but you won’t earn much interest from savings bonds.
+This is another investment option but you won’t earn much interest from savings bonds.

 At the same time, you won’t be risking your hard-earned money either.